 Accounts start from $5 per month for up to 5 clients to $50 per month for up to 500 clients.

-If you’re regularly sending out emails to clients, customers, and others on your mailing list, it’s worth investing in an email marketing platform like Mailchimp to easily manage your lists and campaigns.
+If you’re regularly sending out emails to clients, customers, and others on your mailing list, it’s worth considering the benefits of an email marketing platform like Mailchimp.
+Investing in such a tool can help you easily manage your lists and campaigns, enhancing your email marketing efforts.

-MailChimp makes it easy to create branded newsletters, with advanced analytics for monitoring open and click-through rates.
+MailChimp, as an efficient marketing tool, makes it easy to create branded newsletters, with advanced analytics for monitoring open and click-through rates.
+It has some great marketing automation features.
 Integration with many other apps and services such as WordPress, Facebook, and Google, makes it easy to create sign-up forms and sync data.

 Free accounts are available for up to 2,000 subscribers and 12,000 emails per month.
 There is a range of pricing options starting from $20 per month for unlimited emails, depending on the number of subscribers you have.